NutriSnap/NutriSnap.github.io/feedback.md

 - Interest in viewing weekly or monthly statistics in a chart format.
 - Desire to see macronutrient or processed percentage trends over time.
+- **Expected functionality similar to a stock market app for tracking nutrient intake over time.**
+- **Wanted options to customize the graph display, like nutrient selection and time range adjustments.**

 ##### 5. Challenges: